htaylail-scm/rails_trailblazer/README.md

 ```
 All you have to do is access `http: // localhost: 3000/`.

-# to login with admin accoun
+# to login with admin account
 email => admin@gmial.com
 pwd => Admin@123
 # to login with user account